gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `display_title(players, type, title?, fadeInTicks?, stayTicks?, fadeOutTicks),`

 Sends the player (or players if `players` is a list) a title of a specific type, with optionally some times.
- * `players` is either a player or a list of players
+ * `players` is either an online player or a list of players.
+When sending a single player, it will throw if the player is invalid or offline.
  * `type` is either `'title'`, `'subtitle'`, `actionbar` or `clear`.
    Note: `subtitle` will only be displayed if there is a title being displayed (can be an empty one)
  * `title` is what title to send to the player.
-It is required except for `clear` type
+It is required except for `clear` type.
+Can be a text formatted using `format()`
  * `...Ticks` are the number of ticks the title will stay in that state.
    If not specified, it will use current defaults (those defaults may have changed from a previous `/title times` execution).
    Executing with those will set the times to the specified ones.